 Organisations are attracting, engaging and recruiting candidates differently.
 It’s particularly noticeable at middle manager level and for many technical and specialist roles.
 Getting the right skills, qualifications and levels of experience at middle-manager level will be crucial but we’re increasingly hearing about the struggles to do this.

-Talent acquisition expert Jon Dilling of Penna, has been living and breathing delivering unique talent solutions throughout 2020.
-From specialist vacancies right across planning, transport, future growth and investment, and increasingly those responding to the climate emergency and sustainability – Penna has seen it all.
-Jon reflects on the last year, offering his insight and top tips for those recruiting in 2021.
+Talent acquisition expert and Sourcing Lead, Jon Dilling, has been living and breathing delivering unique talent solutions throughout 2020.
+From specialist vacancies right across planning, transport, future growth and investment, and increasingly those responding to the climate emergency and sustainability – Penna’s sourcing team have seen it all.
+Since leading the team, Jon reflects on the last year, offering his insight and top tips for HR professionals recruiting in these sectors in 2021.

 Here are his observations on how to recruit in these unusual circumstances: